paulchrisluke/pcl-labs/content/portfolio/lemonape-stand.md

 tags: ['Crypto', 'Web Development', 'Marketing']
 image: "https://res.cloudinary.com/image-gallery-pcl/image/upload/v1714789945/Blawby/Lemonape_Featured_gdlkgt.webp"
 imageThumbnail: "https://res.cloudinary.com/image-gallery-pcl/image/upload/v1714791178/Blawby/Lemon_Ape_jmcsca.webp"
-imageAlt: "Gumball Poodle Shopify CRO by PCL Labs"
+imageAlt: "Lemon Ape Stand Web and Marketing by PCL Labs"
+description: "Lemon Ape Stand, a gamified DeFi (Decentralized Finance) project built on the Ethereum blockchain, injects a dose of fun and strategy into the world of cryptocurrency.
+Our agency partnered with Lemon Ape Stand to develop a comprehensive solution that encompassed not only the core DeFi functionalities but also a captivating user experience."
 ---

 ## Project Overview

-### Lemon Ape Stand: A Gamified DeFi Experience on Ethereum

-Lemon Ape Stand, a gamified DeFi (Decentralized Finance) project built on the Ethereum blockchain, injects a dose of fun and strategy into the world of cryptocurrency.
-Our agency partnered with Lemon Ape Stand to develop a comprehensive solution that encompassed not only the core DeFi functionalities but also a captivating user experience.

 ## Technologies Used